nauval-droid/nauval-droid/README.md

 In 2025, I will be 19 years old.

-Im looking forward for more knowledges and opportunities.
+About my education track record, i was a college student at Polytechnic State of Bandung and majoring in informatics engineering.
+But it only lasts for one semesters because i got accepted as a Civil Servant at Indonesian Ministy.
+Despite of it, im looking forward for more knowledges and opportunities.

 feel free to messages me to my email Hilmyathar354@gmail.com